-If there are any questions regarding breastfeeding and the medications that you take, you can contact your doctor, baby's doctor or UWIVMC Lactation Services.
+If there are any questions about breastfeeding and the medications that you take, you can contact your doctor, baby's doctor or Valley's Lactation Services.
 Most medications are safe to take while breastfeeding.
 For those that are not safe, there are usually acceptable substitutions.
-Although mothers are frequently told they need to stop breastfeeding (temporarily or permanently) to take a medication, this is rarely necessary.
+Although parents are often told they need to stop breastfeeding (temporarily or permanently) to take a medication, this is rarely necessary.
 Be sure to continue eating a healthy diet and take your prenatal vitamins while you are breastfeeding.
-Drinking 8 - 10 glasses of water a day will also ensure proper hydration.
+Drinking enough water to satisfy your thirst will make sure you are well hydrated.